greylabel/sauxy/README.md

 `composer install`

-Make a copy of `behat.local.yml.example` for your own settings and name it`behat.local.yml`.
+Make a copy of `behat.local.yml.example` for your own settings and name it `behat.local.yml`.

 Open this new `behat.local.yml` config file and fill in your local site information according to the comments.
 This file tells Behat how to connect to your local site.

 Test if Behat is working
 `bin/behat -dl`

 Run this included sample feature.
-`bin/behat features/drupal.feature`
+`bin/behat features/install.feature`

 This test should pass on a fresh Drupal site.
 If not, you can still confirm Behat is working if you get a failed test.

 This test should also confirm that Selenium is working correctly.